 Immutable audit log records every automated match.
 Traceability for compliance and month-end.

-EI Engine-Matched tab from Phase 1 disappears — those items now auto-reconciled.
+EI Engine-Matched tab from Exception Intelligence disappears — those items now auto-reconciled.

 Smarter intelligence

 Pattern learning, anomaly scoring, proactive alerts, and cash forecasting.
-Built on Phase 2's clean data pipeline.
+Built on Automation Gap's clean data pipeline.

 System learns from reconciliation history.
 Vendor payment patterns, typical amounts, seasonal variation — modeled automatically.